syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 ## NodeTemplate

-We can define node style using template in [NodeTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_NodeTemplate) at tag level.
-If we want to define separate template for each node, differentiate the nodes by the ID property.
+You can define node style using template in [NodeTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_NodeTemplate) at tag level.
+If you want to define separate template for each node, differentiate the nodes by the ID property.
 The following code explains how to define template for a node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram